A Complete Guide To All The LGBTQ+ Flags & What They Mean

 Most people know what the LGBTQ+ pride flag looks like.
-The six-color rainbow flag shows up everywhere during LGBTQ+ pride month in June (sometimes with a few extra colors).
-If you're in a city, you'll likely see rainbows in shop windows, and no matter where you live, you'll probably run across a few rainbow-washed logos from your favorite brands on social media during Pride month.
+The six-colour rainbow flag shows up everywhere during LGBTQ+ pride month in June (sometimes with a few extra colours).
+If you're in a city, you'll likely see rainbows in shop windows, and no matter where you live, you'll probably run across a few rainbow-washed logos from your favourite brands on social media during Pride month.
 But show up to a Pride parade, and it's more than just the rainbow flag that you'll see.
 The rainbow is only one of many.

 The flags also give communities a sense of pride.
 And visible symbols of pride and support can be powerful, as LGBTQ+ activists know well.
 We can think of no better way to celebrate every facet of the LGBTQ+ community than by letting all of their flags fly.
 Read on to see what each LGBTQ+ flag looks like, and the important sexual orientations and gender identities they represent.